risd-sound/arte/README.md

 Workshop code for ARTE workshop: Sonic Interaction and Experience, August 9, 2017

 Workshop Description:
-Shawn Greenlee (Associate Professor, RISD) will lead a workshop on designing sound-based interactions and experiences with the programming language Pure Data (Pd).
-Shawn will provide an introduction to Pure Data, an open source language suitable for students new to programming.
+Shawn Greenlee (Associate Professor, RISD) will lead a workshop on designing sound-based interactions with the programming language Pure Data (Pd).
+Shawn will provide an introduction to Pure Data, an open source language suitable for teachers and students new to programming.
 The workshop focus will be on the development of a project for mobile devices, incorporating on-screen interaction and data from onboard sensors.
 Topics covered will include sound synthesis and sampling, audio signal processing, and auditory display.

 **For today's session:**

 1. You'll need a laptop computer, a mobile device (iOS or Android), a USB sync cable, and headphones/earbuds.
 2. Download and install Pd 0.47-1 (Pure Data) from <a href="http://msp.ucsd.edu/software.html" target="_blank">http://msp.ucsd.edu/software.html</a>.
+  i.
 For Mac the version to get is: **Pd version 0.47-1 compiled for Macintosh OSX 10.4 or later (6 Megabytes)**, then put in your Applications folder.
+  ii.
 For Windows, the version to get is: **Pd version 0.47-1 compiled for Microsoft Windows (installer) (executable; 8 Megabytes)**.
 3. Download MobMuPlat development package: <a href="http://danieliglesia.com/mobmuplat/" target="_blank">http://danieliglesia.com/mobmuplat/</a>.
 Make a new working folder on your Desktop and move the MobMuPlat package there (get it out of your Downloads folder).
 4. If you have a Windows computer, you'll need Java installed for the MobMuPlat editor to work.
 Please see: https://java.com/en/download/help/windows_manual_download.xml
 5. For your mobile device, download MobMuPlat either from <a href="https://itunes.apple.com/kr/app/mobmuplat/id597679399?mt=8" target="_blank">iTunes store (iOS)</a> or <a href="https://play.google.com/store/apps/details?id=com.iglesiaintermedia.mobmuplat" target="_blank">Google Play store (Android)</a>.
 It's a free app.